yusufcanb/roc/README.md

 - `/agent`: Agent project manages executions on installed platforms.
 - `/platform`: Platform project is for backend operations of platform.
-- `/web`: Web UI project for platform.
-Created with `create-react-app`
+- `/cli`: Command line interface of the platform.

 ## Installation